Who is it okay to steal from?

 Shoplifting

 Whenever I’m involuntarily witness to TV news out in the wild, I see headlines about rising petty crime like shoplifting and car break-ins.
-Recently footage of someone looting an Apple Store in my neighborhood has been shared everywhere, and the comments sections are full of people making idiotic statements like:
+Recently citizens shared footage of someone looting an Apple Store in my neighborhood everywhere, and the comments sections are full of people making idiotic statements like:

 When I see media coverage of thefts like these, I think to myself:

-The perpetrators of the Apple Store robbery were caught a few days after the video was captured.
+The police caught the perpetrators of the Apple Store robbery a few days later.
 The phones were worthless floor models no one would be able to use and only fools would buy.
 Insurance covered everything.
-There was no real news here, but it went viral was promoted by all our algorithms anyway.
+There was no real news here, but it went viral all our algorithms promoted it anyway.
 I wonder why. 🤔

 Copyright Infringement

-While we’re supposed to be okay with corporations stealing the work of independent artists and workers at a massive scale, we’re certainly not supposed to be okay with a teenage YouTuber playing a Nintendo game on their stream or using more than 30 seconds of a song there.
+We’re supposedly okay with corporations stealing artists’ work at a massive scale.
+We’re apparently not okay with a streamer playing a Nintendo game.
+Heaven forbid they use more than 30 seconds of a song there.
 These sins apparently deserve the massive technological undertaking of a platform to enforce.

 Heaven forbid someone drew a picture of Mickey Mouse before last year.

-We’re told it’s unethical to share our streaming accounts with friends and family or use an ad blocker now, which is a weird new concept made up by the board rooms of these companies.
+Platforms tell us it’s unethical to share our streaming accounts with friends and family or use an ad blocker.
+The board rooms of these companies made up this weird new concept.

 The same board rooms determined how little they pay the artists who create the work that brings customers to their platforms in the first place.
-These are the “helpless victims” our tax dollars are focused on protecting.
+Politicians focus our tax dollars on protecting these “helpless victims”.

 Extraction

-The differences between media coverage of these thefts seems to say: Poor people stealing from the rich is bad, but rich people stealing from the poor is good.
+The differences between media coverage of these thefts seems to say: Disadvantaged people stealing from the rich is bad, but rich people stealing from them is good.

 Slaves, obey your earthly masters with respect and fear, and with sincerity of heart, just as you would obey Christ.
 Obey them not only to win their favor when their eye is on you, but like slaves of Christ, doing the will of God from your heart.